 Low-Carb Baked Halibut with Sour Cream, Parmesan, and Dill Topping

-This Low-Carb Baked Halibut with Sour Cream, Parmesan, and Dill Topping is also Keto, low-glycemic, gluten-free and South Beach Diet friendly.
+This Low-Carb Baked Halibut with Sour Cream, Parmesan, and Dill Topping is one of the most popular fish recipes on the blog.
 And this is easy and delicious enough to make for guests!
 Use Seafood Recipes to find more recipes like this one.

 This recipe for Low-Carb Baked Halibut with Sour Cream, Parmesan, and Dill Topping has six main ingredients besides salt and pepper, so it barely misses the cut for my category of Five Ingredients or Less, but in spite of that this must be about the easiest way in the world to cook fish.
 I splurged on halibut, since my Costco started carrying it again, but you could make this with any type of mild white fish.